GandhiNN/gandhinn.github.io/_posts/2025-05-02-calculating-aws-glue-cost-using-aws-sdk-for-rust.md

 |0.44|per DPU-hour|per second|Interactive Session|1 minute|NA|
 |0.44|per DPU-hour|NA|AWS Glue Data Quality|NA|NA|

+In my workloads, there are 3 main use cases of AWS Glue:

-## Glue Spark Standard ETL Job
+## Case 1: Glue Spark Standard ETL Job
-There are several scenarios due to the number of configuration possibilities, here are two of the most common ones:
+There are several scenarios due to the number of configuration possibilities, here are two of the most common ones in my daily job:

 **Scenario 1**
 Condition: AWS Glue Spark job (Glue 3.0) with G1.X worker type that runs with 6 workers for 15 minutes = 6 DPU